npalomin/sind/training.md

 Questions 'Nickname', 'Map sheet number', 'FUC', '1.1 Name of organisation', '6.0 Additional notes...', '7.2 Location', '7.3 External photo' should still be answered.

-### 3.2 Marked as industrial but is not industrial
+### 3.2 Building marked as industrial but is not industrial
 In the case there is a __Building__ polygon on the basemap sheet that you observe that has an activity with no relation at all to industrial uses (i.e. florist, child centre), the "Functional Unit'" should still be registered on EpiCollet according to the following:

 |CASE|Answer in question n *1.2 Description of organisations activity*|